AnnieZhou08/cs348-m0/README.md

 ```

-3. Start our django server by running the following command in t2:
+3. Start our django server by running the following command in t2, in directory: cs348-m0/slack:
 ```
 python manage.py runserver 0.0.0.0:8000
 ```